Strategic Solutions Research Presents Nielsen Audio October '20 Ratings Released Today

 -

-NIELSEN AUDIO OCTOBER '20 results arrive TODAY for ALLENTOWN-BETHLEHEM; FRESNO; ALBUQUERQUE; EL PASO; HONOLULU; KNOXVILLE; and WILKES BARRE-SCRANTON.
+NIELSEN AUDIO OCTOBER '20 results arrive TOMORROW (11/12) for LITTLE ROCK; DES MOINES; COLUMBIA, SC; MONTEREY-SALINAS-SANTA CRUZ; GREENVILLE-NEW BERN-JACKSONVILLE; SPOKANE; and SPRINGFIELD, MA.
 Find the ratings for the subscribing stations in the ALLACCESS.COM NIELSEN AUDIO section after 2p (PT).